crbulakites/hum/README.md

 -------------------
 To test the project, use `cargo run` in the root directory.

+Hum has only one required command-line argument:
+  1. the path of the \*.hum input file.

+If you only provide one argument, Hum will stream the audio to your speakers and not save any output.
+If you would like to save the audio to a WAV file, then you must provide an additional command line argument with the `-o` flag.

-Hum requires two command-line arguments:
+To save to a WAV file, hum requires two command-line arguments:
   1. the path of the \*.hum file
-  2. the desired path of the \*.wav file
+  2. `-o ` + the desired path of the \*.wav file

+To play the included \*.hum file, "daisy.hum," use the following command in the root directory:

+`cargo run daisy.hum`

 To convert the included \*.hum file, "daisy.hum," to a file called "daisy.wav," use the following command in the root directory:

-`cargo run daisy.hum daisy.wav`
+`cargo run daisy.hum -o daisy.wav`

 Installing the Latest Release
 -----------------------------